Buying a New Computer

 RAM – 8 GB minimum, recommend 12 GB to 16 GB

 Hard Drive – 1 to 2 TB 7200 RMP SATA III Hard drive.
 Optional SSD (solid state drive) is considerably smaller and is still prone to damage even though it has no moving parts.
 It is also typically more expensive.
 If you purchase a unit with only a 250 GB Solid State Hard Drive, you will likely need to also purchase an external hard drive to store pictures and music.

 You can always call us at 209-296-0660 to discuss your next purchase.
 We are happy to offer advise.

 Far too often a person will purchase a new computer without first getting an evaluation of why their computer is malfunctioning.
 Quite often the problem is within the software, not the computer hardware.
 Software issues can typically be resolved for between $65 to $160.
 Occasionally, the maximum labor charge of $195 is needed to perform a backup of your valued data, then a clean reinstall of the Windows software, and restore of your data.

 However, there are times when a new computer purchase just makes sense.
-If your current computer is over 5 years old and is running Windows 7, Vista or XP, you are wise to purchase a new system which has been designed specifically for Windows 10.
+If your current computer is over 5 years old and is running Windows 7, you are wise to purchase a new system which has been designed specifically for Windows 10.

 Microsoft Windows 10 is here to stay.
-Windows Vista and XP were abandoned in 2016, Windows 7 is slated to be abanded by end of 2018.
+Windows 7 is slated to be abanded by end of 2018.
 Windows 8 is expected to be abandoned by end of 2019.

 In summary, if your unit is less than 5 years old, but is experiencing technical difficulty, it is best to have CPU Onsite perform a diagnostic service to determine if the issues can be resolved for less than the cost of a new computer.
 Call 209-296-0660 to schedule an appointment.
 Drop-ins also welcome.